redis/redis-doc/commands/sinterstore.md

 This command is equal to `SINTER`, but instead of returning the resulting set, it is stored in `destination`.

-If `destination` already exists, it is overwritten (when the intersection is nonempty) or deleted (when the intersection is empty)
+If `destination` already exists, it is overwritten (when the intersection is nonempty) or deleted (when the intersection is empty).

 @examples